Greatversion/Gfg-Collab-Extension/readme.md

 1. **Install the Extension**: Download and install the extension from the Chrome Web Store.
 2. **Login to GeeksForGeeks**: Sign in to your GeeksForGeeks account to access the coding environment.
-3. **Start Collaboration**: Start a coding session and invite peers to join.
+3. **Start Collaboration**: Start a coding session by creating a meeting ID and invite peers to join with the Code.
 Use the screen sharing and messaging features to collaborate in real-time.

 ## Project Collaborators